bnadlerjr/lein-compojure/README.md

 1. `lein deploy clojars`

 ## TODO:
-* don't open browser automatically when running `lein server`
 * fix handler test so that assertions are in correct order (i.e. expected then actual)
-* separate route with defaults for api and test
-* tests for JSON api routes (GET and POST)

 ## License